 \section{Empirical Validation on Real Benchmark}

-\paragraph{Setup.} As done in the pilot experiments (Figure \ref{fig:pilot_study} and \ref{fig:pilot_study_synthetic}), we used LLaVA v1.5 \cite{liu2024improved} and LLaVA NeXT \cite{liu2024llavanext} in 7B and 13B sizes and evaluated them on the LLaVA-Bench COCO and LLaVA-Bench Wild \cite{liu2023visual} datasets for assessing open-ended generation.
-To comprehensively examine diverse types of shifts, we further simulate synthetic distribution shifts as well as natural distribution shifts.
+\paragraph{Setup.} As done in the pilot experiments (Figure~\ref{fig:pilot_study} and \ref{fig:pilot_study_synthetic}), we mainly used LLaVA v1.5~\cite{liu2024improved} and LLaVA NeXT~\cite{liu2024llavanext} in 7B and 13B sizes and evaluated them on the LLaVA-Bench COCO and LLaVA-Bench Wild~\cite{liu2023visual} datasets to assess open-ended generation quality.
+We also considered two advanced MLLMs: Qwen2.5-VL-7B~\cite{bai2025qwen2} and InternVL2.5-7B~\cite{chen2024expanding}, and a domain-specialized open-ended question answering dataset, LLaVA-Med~\cite{li2024llava}, to explore the broad applicability of our framework.
+For a comprehensive examination on diverse types of shifts, we further simulate synthetic distribution shifts as well as natural distribution shifts.
 For synthetic shifts, we consider 7 visual scenarios (1 ID case $+$ 2 synthetic perturbation types at 3 severity levels), and 5 text scenarios (1 ID case $+$ 2 synthetic perturbation types at 2 severity levels), resulting in $7 \times5 = 35$ synthetic scenarios, where 1 scenario is ID and the other 34 are OOD cases.
-For natural shifts, we use 4 visual scenarios (1 ID + 3 OOD difficulty levels) and 7 text scenarios (1 ID-English $+$ 6 languages), yielding $4 \times 7 = 28$ natural scenarios. \textbf{This comprehensive design covers a total of 34 synthetic and 27 natural shifts}.
-A summary of the OOD construction strategies is in Table \ref{tab:shift_scenarios}.

-\paragraph{Estimation of MI and JSD.} For the empirical realization of our theoretical statements, we adopt a popular neural estimator for MI, CLUB \cite{cheng2020club} to compute empirical EMID, and a JS divergence estimator, RJSD \cite{hoyos2023representation}, to compute empirical EMID and its upper-bound (see Appendix~\ref{appendix:implementation_details} for details).
-Experiments with 23 alternative implementations derived consistent conclusions (Please refer to Table \ref{tab:ablation_emiwr} and \ref{tab:ablation_emidup}).
+For natural shifts, we use 4 visual scenarios (1 ID + 3 OOD difficulty levels) and 7 text scenarios (1 ID-English $+$ 6 different languages), yielding $4 \times 7 = 28$ natural scenarios. \textbf{This comprehensive design covers 34 synthetic and 27 natural shifts spanning 61 shift scenarios in total}.
+A summary of the OOD construction strategies is in Table \ref{tab:shift_scenarios}. \paragraph{Estimation of MI and JSD.} For the empirical realization of our theoretical statements, we adopt a popular neural estimator for MI, CLUB \cite{cheng2020club} to compute empirical EMI and EMID, and a JS divergence estimator, RJSD \cite{hoyos2023representation}, to compute empirical estimates of EMID upper bound on top of embeddings of $\mathbf{X}$, $Y$, and $\hat{Y}$, extracted from CLIP-ViT-B/32~\cite{radford2021learning} and XLM-RoBERTa-base~\cite{conneau2019unsupervised} (see Appendix~\ref{appendix:implementation_details} for details).
+Experiments with 23 alternative implementations with other estimators derived consistent conclusions (Please refer to Table \ref{tab:ablation_emirp} and \ref{tab:ablation_emidup}).

-\paragraph{Correlation between win rate and EMI.} We first conduct the Spearman correlation analysis and Kendall's tau analysis between the win rate and our empirical estimates of EMI.
-In Table \ref{tab:wr_emi_corr}, we can see that EMI estimates exhibit a strong correlation with win rate, both in terms of absolute coefficient and $p$-value, across all models.
-This empirical evidence validates the theoretical connection between EMI and win rate discussed in Theorem \ref{Main-thm1-thm}.
-Therefore, our EMI can be used as a reliable and cost-efficient alternative to win rate for MLLM evaluation with theoretical guarantees.